 There is no question that companies with an employee recognition program are becoming more common.
-But does this mean that they actually work?
+Recognition programs can be a great way to boost morale, decrease turnover, and increase employee engagement.

 Employee recognition programs can take many different forms, but at their core, they all aim to appreciate employees for a job well done.
-There are many benefits to creating an employee recognition program, but there are also some potential downsides.
+There are many benefits to creating an employee recognition program, but there are also some pitfalls to watch out for.

 What Is an Employee Recognition Program and How Do They Work?